Fiach-Dubh/BITCOIN-YouTube/README.md

 Contributers:
 NA

-Want to join as a contributer to the Channel? make a pull request!
+Want to join as a contributer to the Channel? make a request in"Issues"!

 Channel Function and Thesis: